4 Ways Mushrooms Can Save the Planet & Shape Our Future

 Bioremediation or ‘Myco’remediation:

 Plastic pollution and environmental contamination, from events such as oil spills, are damaging to ecosystems.
-Mushrooms have proven to be voracious eaters of all things including plastics, fossil fuels and
+Mushrooms have proven to be voracious eaters of all things including plastics, fossil fuels and radiation, helping to remediate sites such as the Fukushima Nuclear disaster of 2010.

 Certain species, including the oyster mushroom, produce enzymes that break down the tough, aromatic hydrocarbons found in petroleum, in addition to soaking up heavy metals like mercury.
 This has proven to be successful in parts of the Amazon rainforest where some large oil spills have occurred.